K7MDL2/KEITHSDR/SDR_RA8875/README.md

     7. Updated the DSP chain and Bandwidth2.cpp to use the convoluntional filtering Keith released in his Jan 13 build.
     8. Added PTT_IN and PTT_OUT1 pins and PTT detection logic.
 Calls existing Xmit() button function to toggle state and display update.
 RadioConfig.h defines the IO pins.
     9. New #define MECH_ENCODERS added to RadioConfig.h.
 If this is enabled and no physical mechanical encoders are connected, AND ENET is enabled, the system will hang and reboot after ENET subsystem init.
 Can use I2C_ENCODERS or MECH_ENCODERS, or neither.
-    10. Added #define DBGSPECT to all code section that deal with the spectrum display.
+    10. Added #define BYPASS_SPECTRUM_MODULE to all code section that deal with the spectrum display.
 Could be useful someday to more easily find and swap for another spectrum library on a different display.
     11. Fixed MODE sideband selection issue.
 Was due to Noiseblanker not initialized at startup, was only done when it was adjusted.
     12. Added Transmit DSP chain, switches input to mic.
 RX is Output to headphone jack, TX is output to LineOut.
 For now I have no modulation blocks and a 1KHz test sinewave in place of the mic as I have neither a mic or a TX board connected yet.
 The FFT will show the Transmit spectrum.